Hosting Glossary

 IMAP (Internet Message Access Protocol)

 An email protocol that stores messages on the server, allowing access from multiple devices.
+IMAP keeps emails on the server, syncing read/unread status an

 Incremental Backup